 Yes, the Service requires wholetime firefighters to provide cover anywhere in the County at short notice, therefore we ask for a driving licence as part of the essential criteria.

-You can apply, however you must have a full and current driving licence that entitles you to drive in the UK without restrictions by the time you reach the physical assessment day.
+You must have a full and current driving licence that entitles you to drive in the UK without restrictions by the time you submit your application.

-You can be of any nationality to apply, provided that you have the permanent right to remain without restriction in the UK.
-EU citizens are automatically eligible to apply.
+You can be of any nationality to apply, provided that you have the permanent right to remain and work without restriction in the UK.
 You will be required to supply evidence of your right to work in the UK during the recruitment process.

 In the interests of health and safety, all piercings must be removed before starting operational duty.
 Tattoos are acceptable providing they could not be deemed as offensive.
 Tattoos are automatically unacceptable if they are rude, crude, racist, sexist, sectarian, homophobic or violent.